spryker/spryker-docs/docs/scos/dev/glue-api-guides/202108.0/managing-products/retrieving-product-labels.md

 title: Retrieving product labels
 description: Learn how to retrieve product labels via Glue API.
 originalLink: https://documentation.spryker.com/2021080/docs/retrieving-product-labels
+originalArticleId: 70d36a7a-e701-427d-ae2a-e78ebde56ebe
 redirect_from:
   - /2021080/docs/retrieving-product-labels
   - /2021080/docs/en/retrieving-product-labels
+  - /docs/retrieving-product-labels
+  - /docs/en/retrieving-product-labels
 ---

-[Product labels](https://documentation.spryker.com/docs/product-label-feature-overview#product-label) are used to draw your customers' attention to some specific products.
+[Product labels](https://documentation.spryker.com/2021080/docs/product-label-feature-overview#product-label) are used to draw your customers' attention to some specific products.
 Each of them has a name, a priority, and a validity period.
 The Product Labels API provides endpoints for getting labels via the REST HTTP requests.

 ## Installation
-For detailed information on the modules that provide the API functionality and related installation instructions, see [Glue API: Product Labels feature integration](https://documentation.spryker.com/docs/glue-api-product-labels-feature-integration).
+For detailed information on the modules that provide the API functionality and related installation instructions, see [Glue API: Product Labels feature integration](/docs/scos/dev/migration-and-integration/{{ page.version }}/feature-integration-guides/glue-api/glue-api-product-labels-feature-integration.html).

 ## Retrieve a product label